huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 <img src="https://huggingface.co/datasets/ybelkada/documentation-images/resolve/main/llama-7b-inference-large-seqlen.png">
 </div>

 For sequences with padding tokens (training with padding tokens or generating with padding tokens), we need to unpad / pad the input sequences to compute correctly the attention scores.
-For relatively small sequence length, on pure forward pass, this creates an overhead leading to a small speedup (below we used a padding rate of 0.3).
+For relatively small sequence length, on pure forward pass, this creates an overhead leading to a small speedup (below 30% of the input has been filled with padding tokens).

 <div style="text-align: center">
 <img src="https://huggingface.co/datasets/ybelkada/documentation-images/resolve/main/llama-2-small-seqlen-padding.png">